adamgligor/adamgligor.github.io/_posts/2018-05-01-calling-stored-procs.md

 The correct way of supplying arguments to an msqql stored procedure.

-Sql management studio generate scripts can be slightly missleading, for example the script generated to execute a stored procedure.
+Sql management studio generate scripts can be slightly misleading, for example the script generated to execute a stored procedure.
 This is a reminder for myself to not make this same mistake again.

 Here's my dummy stored procedure with default values for the arguments: